 This sector, which already offers a great ecological resource, may benefit in future from the widening of a substantial section of natural riverside land along 3 km of waterfront, and this will provide a natural balance between the aquatic environment and the banks.
-Ultimately, a new 44-hectare park will see the light of day, and will become one of Montréal's major parks."39 [Translation]
+Ultimately, a new 44-hectare park will see the light of day, and will become one of Montréal's major parks."39 [Translation] With these extensive developments, and in respect of the milieu, an interpretation circuit is planned to raise awareness in the

-With these extensive developments, and in respect of the milieu, an interpretation circuit is planned to raise awareness in the population about the importance of environmental issues.
+With these extensive developments, and in respect of the milieu, an interpretation circuit is planned to raise awareness in the population about the mportance of environmental issues.
+Resnonsible Ville centre in partnership with Borough Direction